vuejs-jp/vuefes-2024/apps/web/app/content/en/privacy.md

 The conference handles the following personal information of users

 - Email address
+  - Email address entered on the application form for services involving delivery
   - Email address entered on this website
+  - Email address entered on the application form for sponsors
-  - Email address entered on various application form such as sponsors, CFP, etc
+  - Email address entered on the application form for CFP
-  - Email address entered when purchasing tickets on PassMarket
+  - Email address entered when purchasing tickets on Peatix
 - Name
-  - Name entered on various application form such as sponsors, CFP, etc
+  - Name entered on the application form for sponsors
-  - Name entered when creating a name card
-  - Name entered when purchasing tickets on PassMarket
+  - Name entered on the application form for CFP
-- Avator image
-  - Avator image uploaded when creating a name card
-- Others
-  - Occupation, age, years of work experience entered when purchasing tickets on PassMarket
+- Address and phone number
+  - Address and phone number entered on the application form for services involving delivery

 ## Purpose of use of personal information